 - Exfoliate: Daily exfoliation improves skin appearance by removing unwanted bumps.
 Body soaps composed of chemical exfoliating like glycolic, lactic, and salicylic acid effectively unclog pores without aggravating your skin.
-For better results, you can use loofah or pumice stone and gently massage it on the skin for better exfoliation.
+However, it is best to opt for dermatologist-recommended or clinically-tested products.
+You can also use loofah or pumice stone with your soap or body wash and gently massage it on the skin for better exfoliation.

 - Avoid Wearing Tight Clothes: Wearing tight clothes may boost friction, further increasing skin irritation and redness.

 - Use Humidifiers: Humidifiers are a great option to add moisture to your skin.
-They release moisture into the room air, keeping your skin hydrated and preventing itchy flare-ups.
+They release moisture into the room air, keeping your skin hydrated while preventing and relieving itchy flare-ups.

 - Apply Apple Cider Vinegar: Apple cider vinegar is a natural astringent with the innate ability to unclog and shrink pores.
 As a result, it keeps build-ups at bay, prevents dead skin cells from clogging your hair follicle, and offers anti-inflammatory benefits to soothe skin discomfort.

-Although KP is harmless, your skin needs special products to deal with gently.
+Although KP is harmless, your skin needs hygienic soaps to deal with it gently.
 Here is a buying guide that can help you with the job.